Myanmar military denies atrocities against Rohingya Muslims | New Country 923

-NAYPYITAW, Myanmar (AP) — Myanmar’s military on Tuesday issued its most forceful denial yet that security forces had committed atrocities during “clearance operations” in the west of the country that have sparked the largest refugee crisis in Asia in decades.
+NAYPYITAW, Myanmar (AP) — Myanmar’s military issued its most forceful denial yet that security forces committed atrocities during “clearance operations” in the west of the country, saying an internal investigation had absolved them of any wrongdoing in a crisis that has triggered the largest refugee exodus in Asia for decades.

+The report contradicts consistent statements from ethnic Rohingya Muslim refugees now in Bangladesh — some with gunshot wounds and severe burns — who have described massacres, rape, looting and the burning of hundreds of villages by Myanmar’s army and civilian mobs.

-In a statement, the military said it had interviewed thousands of people during its monthlong investigation into the conduct of troops in western Rakhine state after Rohingya insurgents launched a series of attacks there on Aug.
+In a statement issued late Monday, the military said it had interviewed thousands of people during a monthlong investigation into the conduct of troops in western Rakhine state after Rohingya insurgents launched a series of deadly attacks there on Aug.
 25.

-While the report acknowledged battles against militants from the Arakan Rohingya Salvation Army, or ARSA, it claimed security forces had “never shot at the innocent Bengalis” and “there was no death of innocent people.”
+While the report acknowledged battles against militants from the Arakan Rohingya Salvation Army, or ARSA, had left 376 “terrorists” dead, it also claimed security forces had “never shot at the innocent Bengalis” and “there was no death of innocent people.”

 Myanmar’s government and most of the Buddhist majority say the members of the Muslim minority are “Bengalis” who migrated illegally from Bangladesh and do not acknowledge the Rohingya as a local ethnic group even though they have lived in Myanmar for generations.